vicolachips44/decatime.website/README.md

 ```

 This will actually:
-+ Drop the database if it exists
++ Drop the database if exists
 + Create the schema
 + Update entities
 + load fixtures

 > Fixtures are located in fixtures folder in the root folder.